PostgREST/postgrest-docs/releases/upcoming.rst

   |br| -- `@monacoremo <https://github.com/monacoremo>`_

-* The ``pg_listen`` `utility <https://github.com/begriffs/pg_listen>`_ is no longer needed to automatically reload the schema cache and is replaced entirely database notifications.
+* The ``pg_listen`` `utility <https://github.com/begriffs/pg_listen>`_ is no longer needed to automatically reload the schema cache and it's replaced entirely by database notifications.
 See :ref:`schema_reloading_notify`.
   |br| -- `@steve-chavez <https://github.com/steve-chavez>`_

 * Improved error message for a not found RPC on a stale schema (see :ref:`stale_function_signature`) and for the unsupported case of